 Twenty years ago, Rod founded Heron Dance, a nonprofit literary and art studio.
 In the beginning it was a newsletter of interviews, essays and excerpts from books.
 He now works as an independent artist, offering prints and original paintings of his nature art on this website.
 You can read more about Rod and his background here.

-Heron Dance has closed, but throughout its existence Heron Dance books and other publications explored the human connection to the natural world; they celebrated creativity and the human search for meaning.
+Heron Dance has closed, but throughout its existence Heron Dance books and other publications explored what it means to be human.
 Heron Dance published calendars and notecards, journals, a book arts collection and 64 quarterly issues.

 Some thoughts by Rod on his art, and on art in general: